Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Reliability is one of the key benefits of cloud computing.
 It refers to the ability of a cloud-based system to consistently deliver the desired level of performance and availability, even in the face of failures or other challenges.<br>

-In cloud computing, reliability is achieved through the use of redundant systems and processes, such as multiple servers and data centers, that ensure that the data and applications stored in the cloud are always available and accessible to users.
+Reliability is achieved through the use of redundant systems and processes, such as multiple servers and data centers, that ensure that the data and applications stored in the cloud are always available and accessible to users.
 The cloud service provider is responsible for maintaining and updating these systems, reducing the burden on organizations to manage their own infrastructure.<br>

 Additionally, cloud service providers often have robust disaster recovery and business continuity plans in place, which can help organizations mitigate the risks associated with data loss or downtime.
 With cloud computing, organizations can experience increased reliability, knowing that their data and applications are always accessible and secure, regardless of the situation.
 This can help organizations improve their overall efficiency, reduce costs, and increase customer satisfaction.<br>